zentyal/zentyal/docs/en/user/voip.rst

    :scale: 50

 :guilabel:`Enable demo extensions`:
-  Enables extensions 400, 500 and 600.
+  It enables extensions 400, 500 and 600.
 A call to extension 400 starts music on hold if configured.
 Extension 500 starts an IAX call to guest@pbx.digium.com.
 Extension 600 provides an echo test to estimate your call latency.
 These extensions can help to check if a client is well configured.

 :guilabel:`Enable outgoing calls`:
-  Enables outgoing calls through a
+  It enables outgoing calls through a
   SIP provider to call regular phones.
 To call through the SIP provider, add an additional zero before the number to call.
 For instance, to call eBox Technologies offices (+34 976733507 or 0034976733506) dial 00034976733506.